Adult Sunday School Classes (Weekly)

 The Property Committee is responsible for the care, upkeep, repair and refurbishing of the building, the grounds and the contents of the building.
 Monthly fire checks of the extinguishers, exit lighting and emergency lighting are done in compliance with fire regulations for “commercial” buildings.
 Members of this committee do as many of the maintenance repairs as possible so that costs of such items are kept to a minimum.
 This committee is in search of younger members of the congregation who can assist in keeping our church attractive and a desirable place to worship and interact with members and visitors.
 Those seeking an opportunity to serve the church in this manner are always welcome.

 The Stewardship Committee provides blessings to Church Members by encouraging and challenging them to generously give to the Church of their time, talents, and monetary resources.
-Our purpose is to support Oakmont Church and her Missions by informing the membership of needs and missions, encouraging fiscal support, and providing accountability for their gifts of time, talent and money.
+Our purpose is to support Oakmont Chapel Presbyterian Church and it’s Missions by informing the membership of needs and missions, encouraging fiscal support, and providing accountability for their gifts of time, talent and money.
 The committee also timely reports and communicates the financial status each month through treasury reports to the Session which are available to members and the public.

 The committee accomplishes the above by conducting an annual Stewardship Campaign, by preparing an annual draft budget for Session approval, by reporting member’s tithes and offerings, by requesting committee and other member inputs on needs, and by assisting the Treasurer in all financial aspects of the Church.
 We also provide written interim reports and oral stewardship minutes for the congregation.
 Future Goals for the Stewardship Committee include providing for a balanced budget, reduction of our long-term loan, continued monetary accountability, and the preparation of draft three and five year.

-The Oakmont Presbyterian Church Tech Crew enhances each church service and/or special church event through PowerPoint presentations, video recordings, lighting in the sanctuary, and controlling of sounds heard through speakers and from microphones.
+The Oakmont Chapel Presbyterian Church Tech Crew enhances each church service and/or special church event through PowerPoint presentations, video recordings, lighting in the sanctuary, and controlling of sounds heard through speakers and from microphones.
 The Tech Crew helps each service flow smoothly from one transition to another by providing a meaningful and modern use of technology.
-This group of members works diligently behind the scenes to provide all people at Oakmont with a communicative and inviting experience.
+This group of members works diligently behind the scenes to provide all people at Oakmont Chapel with a communicative and inviting experience.